 Prospective students who have previously completed a qualification are still eligible to enrol in a subsidised training place as JobTrainer offers people a chance to retrain and gain new skills and qualifications.

-RTOs interested in delivering services under JobTrainer must read and abide by all conditions specified in the related policy documents for the program:
+RTOs delivering services under JobTrainer must read and abide by all conditions specified in the related policy documents for the program:

 Program fact sheets